uibk-dps-teaching/ps_parprog_2020/lcc2_tutorial.md

 ### General

 LCC2 is located on-campus and provides a single login node (`lcc2.uibk.ac.at`) and multiple compute nodes (`n000`-`n0XX`).
 The submission system used by LCC2 is SGE (Sun Grid Engine).
-Each node consists of two Intel Xeon L5420 quad-core processors and 32 GB of main memory.
+Each node consists of two Intel Xeon L5420 quad-core processors and 32 GB of main memory. **The system is reachable only from within the UIBK network (requires VPN when working from home).**

 More documentation can be found on the ZID website https://www.uibk.ac.at/zid/systeme/hpc-systeme/lcc2/.